What is Tezos (XTZ)? Is it worth investing in XTZ in 2021? Will Tezos overtake crypto giants, such as Bitcoin and Ethereum?

 - Tezos is an innovative and secure self-amending blockchain platform, designed primarily for the development of smart contracts and dApps.

-- Tezos was launched in 2018 after a highly successful ICO, followed by different in-house drama and lawsuits.
+- Tezos was launched in 2018 after a phenomenally successful ICO, followed by a series of in-house drama and lawsuits.

 - Despite its ups and downs and the bearish market triggered by the ongoing pandemic, Tezos has managed to establish itself as one of the leading projects in the cryptocurrency market.

-- In fact, many financial experts believe that Tezos will grow further in the long-term and reach new highs by 2025.
+- Many financial experts believe that Tezos will grow further in the long term and reach new highs by 2025.

 eToro – Best Broker to Buy Tezos XTZ